nanditaradha/Project_Face_Generation/README.md

 ### Model Results

-At the end of this project, I was able to visualize the results of my trained Generator to see how it performed, my generated samples looked like having fairly realistic faces with small amounts of noise.
+At the end of this project, I was able to visualize the results of my trained Generator to see how it performed, my generated samples looked like having fairly realistic faces with small amount of noise.

 ![Image of Generated Faces](./Output_Generated_New_Images/generated_faces.png)